westsurname/scripts/README.md

     - `PUID`: Set this to the user ID that the service should run as.
     - `PGID`: Set this to the group ID that the service should run as.
     - `UMASK`: Set this to control the default file creation permissions.
+    - `DOCKER_NETWORK`: Set this to the name of the Docker network to be used by the services.

 ## Blackhole

 ### Setup